Find quick answers to your questions about volunteering with Camphill

 People with intellectual and developmental disabilities usually have fewer opportunities and less power to manage their own lives and make choices than people without such disabilities.
 This means that the people we support can be vulnerable to the control of others.
 You do not need prior experience with people with disabilities, but you do need to show up with an attitude of openness, respect and patience, and be ready to learn from the people you encounter how to support their needs.

 If you come with this open, respectful, and patient attitude, you will discover ways of being, listening, and understanding that encourage people of all abilities to unfold their potential.
-You will be a more wonderful person for it; you will begin to unfold your own potential.
+When you are part of co-creating this environment in your everyday life, you too will begin to unfold your own potential.

 What training is available?